Netflix/PigPen/Tutorial.md

 (pig/write-script "my-script.pig" (my-query "input.tsv" "output.clj"))
 ```

-We can optionally run our script in Pig (if you have it installed, which is a not a requirement of PigPen).
-The easiest way to get the pigpen jar is to build an uberjar for our project.
+We can optionally run our script locally in Pig (if you have it installed, which is a not a requirement of PigPen).
+The easiest way to build the pigpen jar is to build an uberjar for our project.
 From the command line:

 ```
 $ lein uberjar